 7. Send A Letter

-If you just finished reading a good book that provides information about an issue you’ve discussed with someone in your network, mail it to the person with a note expressing why you’re sending it.
+If you just finished reading a good book about an issue you’ve discussed with someone in your network, mail it to them with a note explaining why you’re sending it.
+Sure, they will appreciate the gift, but the fact that you remembered and reached out will mean so much more.

-8. Spend Time With Each Other & Meet In Person
+8. Spend Time With Each Other In Person

-The majority of our connections are virtual.
-But you can always take your business relationship to another level by meeting in person.
+The majority of our connections are virtual, but you can always take your relationship to the next level by meeting in person.

 You can meet people for lunch or coffee and share business advice and tactics.
 If you travel regularly, try to nurture your work relationships by meeting with a colleague whenever you visit their city.

-If that’s not possible, you can use Skype or Zoom to meet “face-to-face” and take your relationship to a new level.
+If that’s not possible, you can use Skype or Zoom to meet “face-to-face” instead of sending messages back and forth.

 9. Send Them Interesting Links

-A point of warning here: do not send too many links to the same person, though.
+A point of warning here: do not send too many links to the same person.
 Remember, you want to maintain a positive relationship.
-There is a difference between being helpful and being annoying.
+There is a difference between being helpful and annoying.

 10. Congratulate Them